 Occasionally if access or the health of the tree is complex, we use a Mobile Elevated Work Platform (MEWP) to access the branches and cut them.

 In this process, lower branches are removed to allow additional light to penetrate and clear space.
 This can allow greater access below the tree and improve views.
 With more light under the tree other plants can flourish.
 Crown lifting can be done gradually over several years if necessary.

 Falling debris in high risk areas such as childrens play areas, over roads, footpaths or public locations can be a problem.
 Deadwood removal involves climbing around the canopy and removing any dead branches which may eventually fall.

 As with tree removal, tree pruning also comes under planning regulation in conservation areas, contact us for more information and we can apply for planning permission on your behalf.
-We make these applications often and so know all the correct forms to fill in so we can get the permission required in a timely fashion.

 Your Rights & Other Useful Information